Mystic Messenger: Reception

-Mystic Messenger has received many positive reviews.
-It is scored 4.7/5 on the Google Play from over 400,000 reviews and 4.9/5 on the App Store from approximately 50,100 reviews.

-Critics praised Mystic Messenger for the sense of realism it produces.
+Critics praised Mystic Messenger for the sense of realism it produced.
 VG247 editor Caitlin Moore found the game's theme of isolation to reflect her own experiences with social distancing during the COVID-19 pandemic.

 Others

 Music

 The game features two songs - the opening theme is sung by Han titled "Mysterious Messages" and ending song sung by Han and Sirius titled "Like the Sun in the Sky".
 Both are composed by DoubleTO.

 About 23 tracks of background music, composed by Flaming Heart, were released along with the opening and ending song and 13 tracks of free talk with people involved in the making via the game's special package.

 Official merchandise

 In June 2016, Cheritz opened a pre-order session for the game's limited edition special package called RFA VIP Package.
-The package contains original soundtracks from the game, 2 artbooks, characters' name card, and 2 DVDs of the freetalk session with the voice actors involved in the game.
-It also contains serial number to unlock the game's VIP membership, which enables player to fast forwarding a chatroom, calling the characters without limits, and 1000 Hourglasses.
+The package contains original soundtracks from the game, 2 artbooks, characters' name card, and 2 DVDs of the free talk session with the voice actors involved in the game.
+It also contains serial number to unlock the game's VIP membership, which enables players to fast-forward chatrooms, call the characters without limits, and gives in-game currency.

 In July 2017, Cheritz released dakimakura covers for 707 and Jumin Han, who topped the popularity poll, for Mystic Messenger's first anniversary.